Best Security Cameras With No Subscription in 2026

 What we really like about Wyze is that we were able to configure the detection to capture everything we want to and ignore the events we don’t want recorded.
 We set that up using activity zones for each camera.
 We simply highlighted the areas we want each camera to monitor.
 That’s it.
 If the movement occurs outside the highlighted grids, Wyze will ignore it and won’t record.
 If it occurs within the highlighted grids, we get an alert and Wyze records the event.

 We noticed some lag when streaming live video, even when we’re on the same network.
 It’s only a couple of seconds, but it was still noticeable.
-The audio quality is not as crisp as Lorex or ADT cameras either.
+The audio quality is not as crisp as Lorex cameras either.
 We consider this an essential feature, so you can deter criminals.
 It will get the job done, but it’s subpar compared to other brands.

 Expert Examined